thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

  * `fastText_lang` language of the fastText model to load or download.
 Default is "en".
  * `fastText_model_name` name of the fastText model to load.
 Bypasses fastText_lang.
 Useful if you created a smaller fastText model.
 Default is None.
  * `TFIDF_dim` the number of dimension to keep using [SVD](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.TruncatedSVD.html).
 Default is `100`, you cannot disable dimension reduction for TF_IDF because that would result in a sparse matrix.
- * `TFIDF_red_algo` specify the dimension reduction algorithm used for TFIDF.
-Can be either "SVD" or "UMAP", can't be disabled.
-Default is "SVD".
-In case of error using UMAP, SVD will be used.
  * `TFIDF_stopw_lang` a list of languages used to construct a list of stop words (i.e. words that will be ignored).
 Default is `["english", "french"]`.
  * `TFIDF_stem` default to `True`.
 Wether to enable stemming of words.
 Currently the PorterStemmer is used, and was made for English but can still be useful for some other languages.
 Keep in mind that this is the longest step when formatting text.